Skip to main content

 Creating a Quick Automation

-1. Navigate to the Launches page
+Navigate to the Launches Page

-2. Click the Automations tab
+Click the Automations tab at the top.

-3. Click “New Automation”
+Click “New Automation” and name your automation.

 Quick Automations appear in the Automations tab and have their own activation toggles, enrollment tracking, and execution logs.